 That’s it!
 3 simple tips for a successful buttercream frosting!
 Let’s put it to use.

 - 1 1/4 cup Icing/Confectioners Sugar (sifted)

-- 1 -2 tbsp milk/cream – If you have whipping cream (liquid form in a box NOT the already whipped cream in a tub or can) , that is the better option for a fluffier texture f the frosting
+- 2-3 tbsp whipping cream/milk – If you have whipping cream (liquid form in a box NOT the already whipped cream in a tub or can) , that is the better option for a fluffier texture f the frosting

 - 1 tsp Vanilla Extract

 - In a stand mixer or hand mixer, cream the butter until it becomes fluffy about 5 minutes or until it becomes light in color and soft and fluffy in texture.
 Creaming it properly is a crucial step so take your time and pay close attention to the change of color in the butter before adding the sugar.

 - Add icing sugar and mix until it gets a smooth texture (approximately 8-10 minutes).
 Add pure vanilla extract.

-- Gradually add milk/cream (1 tbsp at a time) until you get the consistency that you are aiming for.
-Be careful when adding liquid, as too much liquid could make the frosting soft which is not good specially if you want to use it to make decorative piping designs.
+- Gradually add whipping cream (1 tbsp at a time) and continue whipping, another 3-5 minutes until soft and fluffy.
+Be careful when adding liquid as too much liquid could make the frosting soft which is not good especially if you want to use it to make decorative piping designs.
 Stop as soon as the texture is soft and pipepable.
 When you spoon it and turn the spoon upside down, the frosting should cling to the spoon and not slide down.

 If you like this post, please click on the “Like” button below or leave me a comment.
 I would like to hear from you.♥

 This recipe is a good base to use if you want to add flavoring such as coffee, fruit compote, fruit zest and more.
 I used this same base to make my Cappuccino Buttercream Frosting and it turned out pretty well.